ceostroff/contact/README.md

 Once you’ve done this, the system will give you further instructions and a code name, which you should remember or write on a piece of paper that you keep in a safe place.
 The Journal will only be able to contact you within SecureDrop via this anonymous code name.

 ## E-mail
 You can send me an encrypted e-mail using PGP at caitlin.ostroff@wsj.com.
 I recommend ProtonMail: https://protonmail.com/.
-I can be reached there under my username, @ceostroff.
+I can be reached there at ceostroff@protonmail.com.

-Encryption only protects the message itself, not the subject of the e-mail addresses of the people involved.
+Encryption only protects the message itself, not the subject or the e-mail addresses of the people involved.

 My key can be found here:
 https://github.com/ceostroff/Contact/blob/master/PGP.txt